University Museum Room 426

 Bio

 Andrew M. Carruthers is Assistant Professor in the Department of Anthropology at the University of Pennsylvania, where he teaches courses in linguistic anthropology, semiotics, and Southeast Asian Studies, in addition to topical classes on migration and globalization.
-Specializing in the ethnography of Island Southeast Asia, Carruthers studies the relations between migration, communicative interaction, and everyday processes of evaluation to better understand how Malay-speaking migrants jointly navigate paths of possibility in an archipelagic world.
+An ethnographer of language and mobility in Island Southeast Asia, Carruthers studies Malay-speaking migrants’ everyday evaluative practices to better understand how they jointly navigate an archipelagic world.

 Education